Vedant Saran

 TerpTrack

-Built a custom AI-powered UMD course scheduling app that recommends what courses to take based on degree requirements, professor grade distributions, prerequisites, and student preferences.
-Aggregates historical grade data and uses an LLM to surface tradeoffs and generate personalized semester plans.
+AI-powered UMD course scheduling app that combines degree requirements, grade distributions, prerequisites, student preferences, and an LLM to generate semester plans.

 Civic Engagement Course Development

-Helped design and develop a weeklong educational course on voting rights and processes for high school students, promoting civic awareness and enabling many to engage with democratic processes for the first time.
+Helped design a weeklong course on voting rights and democratic processes for high school students.

 Skills